sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

-# FAQ on Unlocked Packages (Salesforce Customers and non-ISV partners)
+# FAQ on Unlocked Packages

 (Click [here](../intro.md) to go back to the main page)